jddutz/ArtStudio/README.md

 	```

 ## Contributing
-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Contributions, ideas, and feedback are welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License
-[Specify license, e.g., MIT License]

-## Roadmap
-- Advanced brush engine
-- Animation support
-- Collaboration features
-- Mobile/tablet versions
+The source code for ArtStudio is distributed under the MIT License.
+Any outputs, artworks, or generated content produced by the application are distributed under the GNU General Public License (GPL).

 ---

-*This is a work in progress.
-Stay tuned for updates!*
+*This is a work in progress and an experimental project.
+Features and direction may change at any time.*